markandrew21/dnn-groupdocs-annotation-dotnet/README.md

-groupdocs-dnn-installable-annotation
+GroupDocs Annotation for .NET plugin for DotNetNuke
 ====================================

-GroupDocs Annotation for .NET plugin for DotNetNuke
+### Requirements
+*Minimum DotNetNuke version is 07.00.02